Day Eight: ¿Y Si Me Suelto?

 Academic Lens

-The airport layover as a site of dissociation is a form of liminality (Turner, 1969): suspended between the identity one is leaving and the one not yet formed.
-The "unlived life" named here is a recurring motif in the literature on ambiguous loss (Boss, 1999) — grief for a self that was foreclosed rather than lost.
+The airport layover as a site of dissociation is a form of liminality (Turner, 1969): suspended between the identity one is leaving and the one still forming.
+The "unlived life" named here is a recurring motif in the literature on ambiguous loss (Boss, 1999), grief for a self that was foreclosed rather than lost.
 The body in transit, performing calm, reflects Hochschild's (1983) concept of emotional labour: the management of feeling as professional and social obligation.

 January 1 is often treated as a symbolic reset, a cultural insistence that renewal can be declared on demand.
 Yet for many of us, particularly those shaped by long periods of precarity, caregiving, and professional vigilance, beginnings arrive with residue.